Liber miraculorum sancte Fidis: Manuscript and publication history

-All surviving manuscripts contain the Liber miraculorum sancte Fidis or, generally, parts of it, derive ultimately from a manuscript compiled at Conques in the third quarter of the eleventh century.
+All surviving manuscripts containing the Liber miraculorum sancte Fidis or, generally, parts of it, derive ultimately from a manuscript compiled at Conques in the third quarter of the eleventh century.
 Only part of this manuscript survives.
 The most complete surviving version of the Liber is found in a late eleventh-century manuscript from the church of Saint Faith in Sélestat.
-Several other twelfth- and thirteenth-century copies of at least part of the original Conques manuscript are found in archives in the Vatican, London, Namur and Munich.
+Several other twelfth- and thirteenth-century copies of at least part of the original Conques manuscript are found in archives in the Vatican, London, Namur, and Munich.
 A twelfth-century version from the cathedral of Rodez (near Conques) and a fourteenth-century one from Chartres are embellished with legends that were not in the original version.

 Modern editions of the text do not therefore correspond to any existing medieval manuscript, but instead must collate multiple different versions.
 Earlier printed versions were based on single manuscripts: Philippe Labbe's of 1657 on a now lost manuscript from Besançon and Jean Mabillon's of 1707 on the Chartres manuscript.
 The Bollandists in the 1770s published Mabillon's edition, while the Patrologia Latina (1841–55) contained that of Labbe.
 The more complete manuscript of Sélestat was used for the Monumenta Germaniae Historica and for Auguste Bouillet's 1897 edition.
-In 1994 Luca Robertini published the first edition based on all the known manuscripts and informed by all previous editions.
-Pamela Sheingorn produced an English translation the following year.
+In 1994, Luca Robertini published the first edition based on all the known manuscripts and informed by all previous editions.
+Pamela Sheingorn produced an English translation titled The Book of Sainte Foy the following year.
 It is identical to Robertini's Latin edition for the first three books, but they diverge in the fourth owing to different decisions about what to include or exclude from the scattered surviving manuscripts.

-Purpose and content

-The purpose of the Liber was twofold.
-In the words of Jean Hubert and Marie-Clotilde Hubert: